RasaHQ/rasa/docs/pipeline.rst

 Creating new Components
 -----------------------
-Currently you need to rely on the components that are shipped with rasa NLU, but we plan to add the possibility to create your own components in your code.
+Currently you need to rely on the components that are shipped with Rasa NLU, but we plan to add the possibility to create your own components in your code.
 Nevertheless, we are looking forward to your contribution of a new component (e.g. a component to do sentiment analysis).
 A glimpse into the code of ``rasa_nlu.components.Component`` will reveal which functions need to be implemented to create a new component.